 This is an exciting moment for both Illumina and GRAIL, and most importantly patients.
-The combination will enable us to accelerate the global adoption of NGS-based multi-cancer early detection tests, increase accessibility, and improve patient outcomes.
-In 2019 alone, there were 15M new cases of cancer and 10M cancer-related deaths – early detection has the potential to change that.
+By uniting the two organizations, Illumina and GRAIL will accelerate the global adoption of NGS-based multi-cancer early detection tests, increase accessibility, and improve patient outcomes.

 Accelerates Adoption of NGS-Based Early Multi-Cancer Detection Test to Reach More Patients Faster

 Illumina plans to leverage its global scale, manufacturing and clinical capabilities to lead GRAIL’s commercialization efforts, realize the total addressable market potential and drive significant growth in the clinical value chain.

 NGS is poised to revolutionize oncology care, and this acquisition allows Illumina to participate more fully in the high value clinical solutions that are enabled by its NGS sequencing technology.
 With GRAIL, Illumina will continue as a leading sequencing innovator and partner, while also becoming a proprietary test provider.